Burnthebook/craft3-ticketsolve/README.md

-# Ticketsolve plugin for Craft CMS 3.x
+# Ticketsolve plugin for Craft CMS 3.x and 4.x

 This plugin will pull Venues, Shows and Events from a Ticketsolve XML feed and store them for easy access in your Craft website.